precice/tutorials/flow-over-heated-plate/README.md

 * Nutils.
 For more information, have a look at the [Nutils adapter documentation](https://precice.org/adapter-nutils.html).

+* Dune-Fem using the python bindings for both Dune-Fem and preCICE

 ## Running the Simulation

 All listed solvers can be used in order to run the simulation.
 Open two separate terminals and start the desired fluid and solid participant by calling the respective run script `run.sh` located in the participant directory.
 For example: